Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

 - procedures relating to gum disease (periodontics, root planing)

 - dentures (removable prosthodontics, basic full and partial dentures)

 Dental services and procedures not found in the fee schedule and not covered under this program include:

 - dental crowns

 - fixed dental bridges

 - braces and orthodontics

 - fluoride treatment

 - inlays (gold or gems)

 Table 2.
-Typical annual check-up with cleaning for a senior with 100% basic dental coverage through this program.
+A typical annual check-up with cleaning for a senior with maximum coverage under the Dental Assistance for Seniors program

 Based on the Dental Assistance for Seniors Program Fee Schedule, frequency limitations may apply for specific dental services.